ShianLiChen/AdvWebDevActivity8ShianLiChen/README.md

 ## Overview

 This project implements a minimal Flask API with automated testing, linting, coverage reporting, security scanning, and dependency updates using GitHub Actions.
 The API includes several endpoints with full test coverage.
-Screenshots of successful implementation of each step can be found in the `screenshots\` folder
+Screenshots of successful implementation of each step can be found in the `screenshots\` folder.

 ## API Endpoints